vferman2000/InstacartMarketBasketAnalysis/README.md

 The analysis compares three machine learning algorithms that will build models based on the sample data.
 Finally, the report concludes with a sample of a predicted shopping cart for an Instacart user.

-Python Programming Language has been chosen as the programming language for the analysis.
+Python Programming Language was selected as the programming language for the analysis.